jpswade/jpswade.github.io/_drafts/_improve_serps.md

   - seo
 ---

-We know that backlinks are important to get ranked in Google, but what else can be done to improve our ranking?
+[We know that backlinks are still important to get ranked in Google](/internet/development/2017/05/30/have-backlinks-become-irrelevant.html), but what else can be done to improve our ranking?

-[We know that backlinks are still important](http://wade.be/internet/development/2017/05/30/have-backlinks-become-irrelevant.html), but we also know that there's [other ranking signals](https://moz.com/blog/the-myth-of-googles-200-ranking-factors) to think about.
+Well, what we also know is that there's lots of [other ranking signals](https://moz.com/blog/the-myth-of-googles-200-ranking-factors) to think about.

-Although search engines are not quite the wild west that they used to be, there's still lots you can do to get the results you want.
+Search engines aren't the wild west that they used to be, but there's still lots you can do to get the results you want.

 > ["We think about words like trust, authority, reputation, PageRank, high quality", Matt Cutts, Google, 2009](https://youtu.be/LMfWPWUh5uU)

-If getting backlinks is the objective, then building trust is the goal.
-So how can we build trust?
+If getting backlinks is the objective, then building reputation must be the goal.
+So how can we build that?

 ## Analytics